run-ai/docs/docs/admin/troubleshooting/cluster-health-check.md

     * Check both Kubernetes Network Policies and any network-related configurations at the infrastructure level.
     * Verify that the required ports and protocols are not blocked.

-5. If the issue persists, and you couldn’t resolve it after completing the previous steps, contact Run:ai support for assistance.
+5. If the issue persists after completing the previous steps, contact Run:ai support for assistance.

 !!!
 Note
     The previous steps can be used if you installed the cluster and the status is stuck in *Waiting to connect* for a long time.